 Mr. Griffin holds a B.S. in Electrical Engineering from North Carolina A&T State University.

-As Senior VP, Energy Transition and Executive Director of the Houston Energy Transition Initiative, Jane leads the Partnership’s efforts to leverage Houston’s energy leadership to accelerate global solutions for a low-carbon future.
+As Senior VP, Energy Transition and Executive Director of the Houston Energy Transition Initiative, Jane Stricker leads the Partnership’s efforts to leverage Houston’s energy leadership to accelerate global solutions for a low-carbon future.
 She leads a coalition of industry, academia, and community partners to ensure the long-term economic competitiveness and advancement of the Houston region towards a more sustainable and net-zero emissions future.

 Prior to joining the Partnership, Jane spent over two decades at bp.
 Among her many accomplishments, she developed and delivered the 2019 National Petroleum Council study on carbon capture, use and storage in coordination with the U.S. Department of Energy.
 Her most recent role as Senior Relationship Manager of Regions, Cities and Solutions integrated her as a critical partner to cities and industry to collaborate on low-carbon energy solutions, working closely with the City of Houston to implement their Climate Action Plan.